MARGARET JO FELDMAN

 2023

-A school shooting is a traumatic event that can cause both emotional and physical scars.
-Each of these slate chalkboard panels is laser cut with a phrase spoken by either a student, a teacher or a 911 operator during a school shooting that occurred at one of the following schools: Sandy Hook Elementary School, Sandy Hook, Connecticut (2012) Marjory Stoneman Douglas High School, Parkland, Florida, (2018) and Robb Elementary School in Uvalde, Texas (2022).
-The laser cut words are covered with chalk dust.
+The year I became a classroom teacher was 1999, the same year as the Columbine school shooting in Colorado.
+Since that time there have been over 377 shootings in schools.
+These traumatic events have caused deep emotional and physical scars.
+Each of these slate chalkboard panels is laser cut with a phrase spoken by either a student, a teacher, or a 911 operator during a school shooting that occurred at one of the following schools: Sandy Hook Elementary School, Sandy Hook, Connecticut (2012) Marjory Stoneman Douglas High School, Parkland, Florida, (2018) and Robb Elementary School in Uvalde, Texas (2022).